 Condition.
-An indication of the physiological condition of the tree.
+An indication of the physiological vitality of the tree.
 Where the term 'condition' is used in a report, it should not be taken as an indication of the stability of the tree

-$Construction \ exclusion \ zone. \ Area \ based \ on \ the \ Root \ Protection \ Area \ (in \ square \ metres) \ to \ be \ protected \ during \ development, by the use of barriers and/or ground protection$
+Construction exclusion zone.
+Area based on the Root Protection Area (in square metres) to be protected during development, by the use of barriers and/or ground protection